 Multiple intelligence testing is designed to give a full picture of your abilities.
 Psychologist Howard Gardner developed the theory of multiple intelligences in the 1980s.
 Gardner proposed that human intelligence is not a single, fixed entity but a set of multiple intelligences, each with unique characteristics.
 He initially identified seven intelligences and later added an eighth.
 Multi-intelligence testing derives from his important work.
-This post is designed to go over the services we can provide and the multiple intelligence tests we use, but if you have specific questions about our services or how this type of assessment could benefit you, please feel free to contact us or schedule a consultation any time.
+This post is designed to go over the services we can provide and the multiple intelligence tests we use, but if you have specific questions about multiple IQ, our services, or how this type of psychological assessment could benefit you, please feel free to contact us or schedule a consultation any time.

 Multiple Intelligence Testing: Our Services